Places to Visit

 Bromate

-• An inorganic ion, bromate (Br03–) is a disinfection byproduct (DBP) that forms when the naturally occurring bromide ion (Br–, a form of the element bromine which, like chlorine, is a strong oxidant) reacts with ozone (O3):
+According to Water Technology Magazine, Volume 32, Issue 1 - January 2009, Bromate is "an inorganic ion, bromate (Br03–)."
+It is a disinfection byproduct (DBP) that forms when the naturally occurring bromide ion (Br–, a form of the element bromine which, like chlorine, is a strong oxidant) reacts with ozone (O3):

 Br– + 03 → Br03–

-• Ingestion of very large amounts of bromate (as in poisoning, but unlikely with drinking water) causes nausea, diarrhea, vomiting and abdominal pain, as well as effects on the kidneys and nervous system, and hearing loss.
+Ingestion of large amounts of bromate in drinking water is unlikely.
+In large amounts it can cause nausea, diarrhea, vomiting and abdominal pain.
+It affects the kidneys, the nervous system, and hearing.